 Here are the rules again:

-the -ed simple past suffix is pronounces as
+the -ed simple past suffix is pronounced as:

 a D sound (no vowel before)

-1. Before a voiced consonant as in: subscribed, signed, begged, saved.
+1. After a voiced consonant, as in: subscribed, signed, begged, saved.

 a T sound (no vowel before)

-Before a voiceless consonant as in: worked, crossed, washed, fixed.
+After a voiceless consonant, as in: worked, crossed, washed, fixed.

 -id (a lax /I/ sound or a Schwa before the d)